 High western ringtail possum population densities have been recorded in urban settings, particularly where mature peppermint trees have been retained which have large, dense and overlapping canopies (Harewood 2008).
-This habitat type appears to provide a variety of nutritious (i.e. fertilizer and palatable species) browse items, artificial watering which buffers vegetation against the impacts of a drying climate, alternative habitat connections (fences, powerlines) and alternative shelter/roosts in buildings.
-It is possible that western ringtail possums have benefited from this development and adapted to the urban setting (Shedley and Williams 2013), however there are also risks that are potentially associated with these urban environments.
+This habitat type appears to provide a variety of nutritious browse items, artificial watering which buffers vegetation against the impacts of a drying climate, alternative habitat connections (fences, powerlines) and alternative shelter/roosts in buildings.
+It is possible that western ringtail possums have benefited from this development and adapted to the urban setting (Shedley and Williams 2013), however there are also risks that are potentially associated with urban environments.